MandraCarmen/Proiect-Practic-Testare-Manuala/README.md

     - About us Button
     - Categories
     - Previous/ Next Buttons
+    - Log in
+    - Complete order

 **1.1.5 Risks detected:**
   - Projects risks:
+      - limited experince for the testing team
-      - too few people to execute the tests and a short amount of time
+      - few people to execute the tests and a short amount of time
       - no experince with e-commerce pages
       - working with a third party site for the payments
       - having just one Browser to test on to
       - the requirements are not very detailed and clear
+      - limited acces to testing resources

   - Product risks:
       - user data (user accounts, open carts) might be impacted with update tests